omarashzeinhom/Rose-Weather-API-Project/README.md

 ###### 4. app.js
 -------------------------------------

+1. Global Variables

+2. URLS apiUrl to connect local host port 49190 to openweather api

-1. Personal API Key for OpenWeatherMap API Added
+3. Personal API Key for OpenWeatherMap API

-2. Added const for Date Content  Feelings  Zip Code .Temperature . with Elm
+4. Date ,Temperature, Content, Feelings  Zip & Code Elements & Page Entries

+5. Button genButtonElm

+6. Value of Entry  Elements for ZipCode & Feelings

-3. In Case of Errors A  function 'getError()' which console.error when finding errors as an alert.
+7. In Case of Errors a function getError has been added to console.error errors found in the page.

+8. Created a NeW Date instance dynamically with js

-2. Adding an event listener to an existing HTML button from DOM using Vanilla JS.
+9. Added an event listener to an existing HTML button from DOM using Vanilla JS

-3. Function 'whenGenerating()'assigned  to be called by event listener Which holds zipcodeElm & feelingselm.
+10. Function 'whenGenerating()'assigned to be called by event listener Which holds zipcodeElm & feelingselm.

+11. Posting the Data to the Api and retrieve the Zipcode Information

-4. Function fetchZCDinfo which stands for fetch zipcode,content & date to GET Web API Data
+12. Function fetchZCDinfo to GET Web API Data

-5. Function postDateonSrvr to POST data
+13. Function PostDataonserver to POST data & PostDataonserver for saving

-6. UpdatingSeverUI Function to GET Project Data
+14. Update the User InterfaceWith an UpdatingSeverUI Function to GET Project Data

-7. Set Time out function to Start after 5 minutes
+15. Set timeout function For 5,10 & 15minutes
+1000ms = 1 seconds

 ###### 5. References
 -------------------------------------